 Just include the

 lib directory and its contents in your Domino project folder, and everything works perfectly.
-Take a look at the full file structure if that isn’t clear.

 htmlwidgets will be a powerful weapon in a data scientist’s arsenal, especially when it comes to sharing work with non-technical stakeholders.
 Combining htmlwidgets with tools like knitr and Domino, you can easily turn your R code into hosted, interactive dashboards and solve complex analytical use cases which would be impossible with simpler business intelligence tools and techniques.